Mohamed Elyounoussi

 Mohamed Amine Elyounoussi (مُحَمَّد أَمِين الْيُونُسِيّ; born 4 August 1994), nicknamed Moi (/no/), is a professional footballer who plays as a forward or winger for Danish Superliga club Copenhagen.
-Born in Morocco, he plays for the Norway national team.
+Born in Morocco, he previously played for the Norway national team.

 Early life

 Elyounoussi was born in Al Hoceima, Morocco and moved to Sarpsborg in Norway at a young age, where he started his professional career.

 Club career

 Sarpsborg 08

 He made his debut in Tippeligaen when he came on as a substitute in Sarpsborg 08's match against Odd Grenland on 8 May 2011.

 Molde

 On 15 March 2014, Elyounoussi moved to fellow Tippeligaen side Molde FK.
 During his first season with Molde FK he played in every league match and was the club's top scorer with 13 goals.
 With the club, Elyounoussi won both Tippeligaen and the Norwegian Cup in his first season, which meant that Molde won the double for the first time in the club's history.
 He scored four goals in the 2014 Norwegian Cup, of which one was scored in the final against Odd.
 Elyounoussi scored a total of 17 goals in all competitions in the 2014 season and became Molde's top goalscorer.

 In 2015, Elyounoussi scored three goals in the 2015–16 UEFA Europa League, all in the group stage.
 He scored twice against Celtic and once against Fenerbahçe and helped the team advance to the Round of 16 where they lost 1–3 on aggregate against Sevilla.